n-kamata/ObjectDetection/README.md

 INFO:tensorflow:    + Loss/total_loss: 1.118462
 ```

-We restrict learing rate at begining og epoch, loss is restricted and it keeps around 1.0. we almost meet our goal.
+We restrict learing rate at begining of epoch, loss is restricted and it keeps around 1.0. we almost meet our goal.

 I do not have experiment using different architectuire other than SSD, but we can try more using SSD.
 - Increase the number of data
-- Vary of scene data
+- Increase the number of scene data types
-- Vary of classes
+- Increase the number of class types
-- Optimization, cross validation
+- Use different optimization
+- Use cross-validation
-- others
+- Others

-#### Animation
+### Inference result

 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/experiments/ex3_rms_base/animation.gif" width="400">
 This is a result of trained SSD.
 Object detecter developed by this project can work in night.